 I have been backing up my mySQL databases manually through phpMyAdmin, and although it is an simple, straightforward way to backup, I really wanted to find a more reliable, automated backup system for my database data.

 After a remind on an email list, I decided to learn a little more about Cron Jobs.
-First I googled “cron job backup database” and found an interesting script for backing up Wordpress.
+First I googled “cron job backup database” and found an interesting script for backing up WordPress.

 From that page, I also found a more robust MySQL backup script: